jimkang/easy-browser-request/README.md

 These are provided in the hopes of:

-- Discouraging (generally) bad patterns like ignoring the error or handling the error only in a single catch for several async operations
+- Discouraging (generally) bad practices like ignoring the error or handling the error only in a single catch for several async operations
 - Encouraging handling errors as they come and always thinking about errors when performing async operations

 Does not support chunking and cancelling; use basic-browser-request directly for that.